chemlord/reactionrepo/content/docs/oxidation-reactions/dess-martin-oxidation/oxidation-without-water/_index.md

     light-src="ReagentsDMP.png"
 >}}

 Often times, Dess Martin Oxidation is always performed with DMP and a solvent.
-Usually DCM as a solvent is preferred due to its high solubility in DMP.
+Usually DMP prefers DCM as a solvent it is highly soluble in DCM.
+This applies to both primary and secondary alcohol oxidations.

-#### Reagent Variations you might see

-You may see different variations on how DMP is written out.
-The -OAc group (Acetoxy) is a functional group you've seen before.
-The two Dess-Martin Periodinanes are the same, simply written in shortform and with different rings.

-{{<figure-dynamic-toggle
-    dark-src="dmpvariationdarknew.png"
-    light-src="dmpvariationlightnew.png"
-    title="Variations of the Dess-Martin Periodinane"
-    caption="Note: The Acetoxy group has been shortened.
-However an image reference has been provided to show what it looks like."
-    >}}

-{{<figure-dynamic-toggle
-    dark-src="dmpd.png"
-    light-src="dmpl.png"
-    title="Acetoxy group highlighted in the full-form version of DMP alongside the hypervalent Iodine centre." caption="Note: The Acetoxy group has been shortened.
-However an image reference has been provided to show what it looks like."
-    >}}
+{{% callout type="warning" %}}
+If you missed the [**Reagent Variations section**](/reactionrepo/docs/oxidation-reactions/dess-martin-oxidation/#reagent-variations) on the Dess-Martin oxidation landing page, please check it out.
+It's highly recommended to review the information as it covers the variations and key characteristics of key Dess-Martin periodinane (DMP).
+{{% /callout %}}

 ### Identify the Key Features of the Compound